raphipod/GermanLC/README.md

 (C) 2024, Raphipod

-German memes & cult songs to feel better in the unknown.
+German memes & (meme) songs to feel better in the unknown.